Not getting enough sleep is bad for longevity but physical exercise can (partly) compensate for the negative effects – breaking latest news-breakinglatest.news-Breaking Latest News

 The impact of sleep on mortality

-for all causes.
-For those who have carried out medium volumes of physical activity, little sleep is harmful, with a 41% increase in the probability of death from all causes.
-In those who performed high levels of exercise, sleep duration was not linked to a risk of death.

-Analyzing the deaths from cardiovascular diseases it is seen that back sleepers who got little exercise had a 69% increased risk of death that for it disappeared when exercise was increased to moderate or high volumes.
-For deaths due to tumors instead it emerged that those who slept a lot and moved little had a 21% increased risk, but even for them it was canceled with moderate or high levels of exercise.
+Analyzing the deaths from cardiovascular diseases, it has been seen that back sleepers who got little exercise had a 69% increased risk of death which, however it disappeared when exercise was increased to moderate or high volumes.
+For deaths due to tumors instead it emerged that those who slept a lot and moved little had an increased risk of 21%, but even for them it was canceled with moderate or high levels of exercise.

 Similar results were found for moderate to vigorous physical activity.
 In participants who did not meet World Health Organization recommendations (i.e., a sport goal of 150 to 300 minutes per week of moderate activity such as brisk walking, or 75 to 150 minutes per week of vigorous activity, such as running, or a combination of the two workouts), short and long sleep were associated with 31% and 20% increased risk of death from all causes, respectively.
 These risks disappeared in those who met WHO advice.
-For cardiovascular death, sleepers who failed to meet the exercise intensity recommendations had a 52% elevated risk, which disappeared in those who met the recommendations.
-For death from cancer, sleepers who did not meet WHO recommendations had a 21% increased risk, but again disappeared in those who followed WHO guidance.
+For cardiovascular death, sleepers who didn’t meet the recommendations on exercise intensity had a 52% elevated risk, which disappeared in those who met the recommendations.
+When it comes to dying from cancer, sleepers who didn’t meet WHO recommendations had a 21% increased risk, but again it disappeared in those who followed WHO guidance.

 The conclusions